 What the caterpillar calls the end, the rest of the world calls a butterfly.

 This one was in the Chinese Proverbs On Animals section but it speaks to me of dying love.
 When a love dies it feels like the end of the world but it may just be a new beginning.

+I find each of these proverbs to be exquisite pearls of wisdom.
 I hope you enjoyed these Chinese proverbs about family, life, and love.
 Which of these ancient Chinese proverbs struck a chord with you?
 Do you have any other impactful quotes you’d like to share?